sbeitzel/ShipShape/BUILDING_MIDDLEMAC.md

 `rbenv global 3.4.4`

 Okay, and now we need to build and then install Middlemac.
-First, grab the source that has been modified to work with
+First, grab the source that has been modified to work with ruby 3:

 `git clone git@github.com:sbeitzel/middlemac.git`